How Physicians, PAs, & NPs Earn Additional Income in 2022

 Many clinicians have learned that finding a non-clinical side hustle* that pays enough to be financially viable is challenging.
 If you are a healthcare professional looking to supplement your income with part-time work, then this post is for you.

 The options we’ll cover here not only fit this criteria, but can also be catalysts for further personal and career growth.
+We’ll cover more emerging opportunities, like telemedicine and medical technology in future posts, so stay tuned.

 This is the second post in our ongoing series about non-clinical side hustles suitable for almost any healthcare professional.
 In the first in the series, we explored lucrative and creative ways teaching and medical writing can be a stay-at-home, pants-optional side gig.